 7. Assigning an onboarding buddy

-The buddy system is a way through which you can welcome people to your organization and create a unique experience for them to start with.
+The buddy system is a way to welcome people to your organization and create a unique experience for them to start with.
 Practiced in Salesforce itself, the new hires are assigned an onboarding buddy, who is the go-to person for the first few months.
 The onboarding buddy is responsible for onboarding the new hire onto the CRM platform as well as getting him/her comfortable in the workplace.

-While a Salesforce onboarding buddy will, of course, need to be knowledgeable in all things Salesforce, their assistance should go beyond the CRM.
+While a Salesforce onboarding buddy will need to be knowledgeable in all things Salesforce, their assistance should go beyond the CRM.
 New hires should turn to their buddies for everything from questions about company culture to where the coffee creamer can be found.

 Make an effort to pair buddies that are most likely to hit it off.
 Consider the new hire’s personality, and find a likely friend within your team.

 8. Leverage knowledge gained during the interview process

 Your team is bound to gather some useful insight into the new employee’s skills, experience, and learning style throughout the interview process.
 Use that information to design a customized onboarding process.

 Maria Alvarez of Internet Creations says she’s always learning how to work information she learned from interviews into the onboarding program.
 “We conduct two practical skill-based interviews for most of our roles, including Salesforce developers and admin/consultants, and make sure to address skill gaps and strengths to build a custom learning program.”